HFHT/ItemLoader/README.md

 # Item Loader

+Finish up Reprint - need to actually do it if it is found.
+Finish up Barcode print status
+Add Barcode images to the list

 xFix localstore barcodes is empty on the reprint page (err on .map) Add fabric as a finish